seinecle/blog/_posts/2025-10-23 - JSF-primefaces-vs-htmx-alpine-tailwind.md

 ## Comparison: JSF + PrimeFaces 🆚 HTMX + Alpine.js

 I develop [nocodefunctions.com](https://nocodefunctions.com) since 2021.
-Being a Java developer with limited skills and taste for the key technologies in front-end development (css and js), I rely on JSF + Primefaces for the front-end, integrated with the backend through JakartaEE.
+Being a Java developer with limited skills and taste for the key technologies in front-end development (css and js), I rely on JSF + Primefaces for the front-end, integrated with the backend through JakartaEE that manages both.

 This stack served me well: as a solo developer with limited spare time for this side project, I could focus on developing the core features of the app.
 I have been able to serve [hundreds or thousands of requests per month](https://public.nocodefunctions.com/)